 The Tiller Pilot does its job well but it’s no replacement for a person at the helm.
-It will hold a set course and free your hands up to do other things or to just relax on a leisurely cruise.
+It will hold a manually selected heading or a GPS route and free your hands up to do other things or to just relax on a leisurely cruise.
 It works a lot better than a tiller lock except for very short periods of time.
 But in strong or gusty winds, it doesn’t know how much the boat is heeling or if the sails are being overpowered.
 If you’re sailing on a precise trim setting, the Tiller Pilot’s “hunting” for the correct heading can be frustrating.
 Likewise, in very light winds, the Tiller Pilot can give up when trying to correct course with little to no forward movement.
 You need to pay attention to these things and be ready to adjust the heading or trim accordingly.
 Fortunately, its easy to engage and disengage the Tiller Pilot as necessary.
 The AutoTack feature is particularly nice when single-handing.
 You can start the maneuver on the Tiller Pilot and then work both sheets while the Tiller Pilot makes a smooth, slow (8 seconds max.)
 100 degree change of heading.

 Would you like to be notified when I publish more posts like this?
 Enter your email address below to subscribe to this blog and receive notifications of new posts by email.
 You will also receive occasional newsletters with exclusive info and deals only for subscribers and the password to the Downloads page.
 It’s free and you can unsubscribe at any time but almost nobody does!